-Why Have Holiday Decorations?
+Why have holiday decorations?
 Needless to say that the holidays just wouldn’t be the same without them – decorations are a big deal for both homes and businesses alike.
-Decorating the tree and turning on the lights is a family event that can really make the holidays feel festive and businesses don’t want to be left out.
+Decorating the tree and turning on the lights is a family event that can really make the holidays feel festive.
+Why should businesses be left out?

-For retail companies, holiday decorations can improve the traffic into your store and give new and existing customers a positive experience of your brand.
+For retail companies, holiday decorations can improve the traffic into your store.
+They give new and existing customers alike a positive experience of your brand.
 During the holidays, a store without decorations is like directing customers straight to the impressive holiday displays next door.

 Holiday decorations have come a long way since the first bauble on the tree and now living holiday displays are celebrated as part of the PIA Awards.
 While many homes still favor traditional ornaments and colors, most businesses have started to move away from reds and greens to experiment with a wider color palette.

 According to holiday decoration expert Yvonne Burch, Holiday Manager for Ambius Chicago, “More companies are opting to use chocolate browns, lime greens and metallic colors in their displays.”
 Snow-scenes and winter displays have also become increasingly popular in recent years, though the new wave has seen decorators experiment with contrast; black trees and white gold plants play nicely with tradition to give an instant impact.